Market Design Working Group Meeting

 Katja Seim, Yale University and NBER

-Michael Sinkinson, Yale University and NBER
+Michael Sinkinson, Northwestern University and NBER

 Peichun Wang, Unity Technologies